eseckft/BitAds.ai/README.md

 The first application developed on the BitAds subnet is FirstAds.
 This platform enables users to create and promote their campaigns, incentivizing BitAds miners to attract sales for these campaigns at a minimal cost. <br>
 https://firstads.ai

-# Usage of Scripts

-To utilize any scripts provided here as a Validator, you must first sign up and authenticate yourself on the BitAds.ai platform.
-This step is necessary for BitAds to verify the script version and to monitor active validators within the subnets.
-You can register here: [BitAds.ai](https://BitAds.ai)

-This process is not mandatory for miners, but it is highly recommended as it makes it easier to access their unique links for each marketing campaign.

-**Validators will be manually approved after we receive written confirmation on Discord regarding their registration.**

-For any inquiries regarding script usage or registration, please refer to the official documentation on [BitAds.ai](https://BitAds.ai) or contact our support team.

 # Installation Guide

 To begin using this repository, the first step is to install Bittensor.
 Bittensor is a prerequisite for running the scripts and tools provided here.